 Remember, your website's goal is to remove any questions (or barriers) the visitor may have about going to your attraction.
 For some, they may want more proof before deciding that your event is worth the ticket price.
 They may want to check out your Facebook page, your Twitter account, even your Pinterest page.
 Do you have social media buttons on every page of your website so that visitors can quickly and easily become fans?
 Likewise, is it easy for your potential customers who find your website via your social sites?

 Just like your website, a social site that is stagnant is a turn-off.
-You may want your characters inside your attraction to appear dead, but not your business.
+You may want the characters inside your attraction to appear dead, but not your business.
 Regular updates on both your website and social sites with engaging, meaningful content is a great way to keep interest high all year long.
 It takes work, but these efforts will increase awareness and drive traffic back to your website - so when October rolls around, they'll be lining up at your attraction, not your competitor's.